matthew-dong-dev/ICS-research/dev-notes/rnn-refactor.md

 1. [x] figure out SSL error where you can't send requests to https?  is it not finding the certs for some reason?
     - try exporting paths to the cert and key
     - problem was you didn't serve your flask app with its ssl_context argument so it was only accessible over http, once you added the context then it was only accessible over https
-1. move getMyClasses back into RNN_preprocess class
+    - dump the context object into the server terminal to view details
-1. update README, remove comments from /auth endpoint
+1. [x] move getMyCourses back into RNN_preprocess class
-1. disable debugger & remove print statements before submitting PR
+1. [x] disable debugger & remove print statements before submitting PR

 ### Questions